0x1eef/ryo.rb/README.md

 ## About

-Ryo is a Ruby library that implements prototype-based inheritance - with the implementation taking a lot of inspiration from JavaScript.
+Ryo is a library that implements prototype-based inheritance - with the implementation taking a lot of inspiration from JavaScript.
 Ryo can be useful for creating Ruby objects from Hash objects, for implementing configuration objects, for establishing relationships between objects and for other use cases